sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 Hi, I'm William Shakespeare
 ```

-As we can imagine, there is a wide number of instances where these reactive objects could be useful.
+As we can imagine, there are many instances where these reactive objects could be useful.
 One such example would be flow control, where we could define breakpoints within a function.
-Another great application would be for debugging purposes, or we could also use buttons for displaying visuals dynamically.
+Another great application would be for debugging purposes, or we could also use buttons for dynamically displaying visuals.

 ---

 # Basic syntax
 Now that we have some tools in our hands, we can start reviewing the basic Julia syntax.
-We will find that there are a lot of similarities with Python syntax, and that's because Python is extremely easy to write, thus the Julia philosophy inherited a wide range of syntactic elements from it.
+We will find many similarities with Python syntax; that's because Python is extremely easy to write, and Julia inherited a wide range of syntactic elements from it.

 For this section, we will create a new Pluto notebook and name it `basic_syntax.jl`.